-This report provides information on spending by federal, state, and local governments for transportation and water infrastructure, which totaled $416 billion in 2014.
+In 2017, spending by federal, state, and local governments for transportation and water infrastructure totaled $441 billion.
+This slide deck updates information that CBO released in 2015.

 To show how transportation funding is handled in CBO's cost estimates, this slide deck provides a guide to the agency's 2012 estimate of the Moving Ahead for Progress in the 21st Century Act.